PostsChallengesPortalsAuthorsBooks

 I can feel this deep bruised hole in my chest.

-If my shaky fingers can move quick enough maybe it can stop the darkness from spreading through my veins like a cancer.
+As if my shaky fingers can move quick enough it will stop the darkness from spreading through my veins like a cancer.

 No one ever taught me how to quiet this suffering.

-I just move as quickly as my bones will allow.
+I just move as quickly as my fingers will allow.

 Each piece I complete and shyly present holds my grief, heartbreak and loneliness.